 Our commodities business primarily involves transacting with our clients to help them manage risks associated with their commodity exposures, and we may also enter into commodity transactions on our own behalf.
 These transactions often involve us taking on exposure to price movements in the underlying commodities.
 We employ a variety of techniques and processes to manage these risks, including hedging, but, we may not fully hedge our risk, and our risk management techniques may not be as effective as we intend for a variety of reasons, including unforeseen events occurring outside our risk modelling.
+For example, some products may have limited market liquidity and access to derivative markets may become constrained during periods of volatile commodity market conditions, increasing the cost of hedging instruments.
 Our counterparty risk may also be elevated at times of high volatility because our counterparties may be more likely to be under financial stress, increasing our exposure to potential losses as a result of those counterparties defaulting or failing to perform their obligations.
 See also "- Counterparty credit risk - Failure of third parties to honor their commitments in connection with our trading, lending and other activities may adversely impact our business".

 While most of our commodities markets activities involve financial exposures, from time to time we will also have physical positions, which expose us to the risks of owning and/or transporting commodities, some of which may be hazardous.
 Commodities involved in our intermediation activities and investments are also subject to the risk of unforeseen or catastrophic events, which are likely to be outside of our control.
-These risks may include accidents and failures with transportation and storage infrastructure, determinations made by exchanges, extreme weather events or other natural disasters, leaks, spills or release of hazardous substances, or hostile geopolitical events (including the Russia-Ukraine conflict).
+These risks may include accidents and failures with transportation and storage infrastructure, determinations made by exchanges, extreme weather events or other natural disasters, leaks, spills or release of hazardous substances, disruptions to global supply chains and shipping operations, changes to local legislation and regulation, government action (for example, energy price caps or emergency measures) or hostile geopolitical events (including the ongoing Russia-Ukraine conflict and conflict in the Middle East and any potential conflict as a result of rising tensions between China and Taiwan and the United States).
 The occurrence of any of such events may prevent us from performing under our agreements with clients, may impair our operations or financial results and may result in litigation, regulatory action, negative publicity or other reputational harm.
 Also, while we seek to insure against potential risks, insurance may be uneconomic to obtain, the insurance that we have may not be adequate to cover all our losses or we may not be able to obtain insurance to cover some of these risks.
 There may also be substantial costs in complying with extensive and evolving laws and regulations relating to our commodities and risk management related activities and investments including energy and climate change laws and regulations worldwide.
+Increasingly complex sanctions regimes implemented by countries globally have increased risk and uncertainty in some areas of the commodities sector, by prohibiting the continuation of, or requiring significant restructuring of, large and complex transactions and potentially affecting planned exit strategies.
+See also "- We are subject to the risk of loss as a result of not complying with laws governing financial crime, including sanctions".

-Funding constraints of investors may adversely impact our income.
+Funding constraints of investors may impact our income.